 If you already have college credit for calculus or precalculus as a result of AP credit, IB, dual credit, or other transfer credit, then you do NOT need to take ALEKS online placement.

-Enrolling in ALEKS Online Placement for Summer or Fall 2017 Registration
+Enrolling in ALEKS Online Placement for SPRING 2023 Registration

 Warning!
-Do NOT use these courses if you plan to start at UNT in Spring 2018 or later.
-ALEKS placement for Spring 2018 will begin in October 2017.
+Do NOT use these courses if you plan to start at UNT in Summer 2023 or later.
+ALEKS placement for Summer and Fall 2023 will begin in February.

-To enroll in ALEKS online placement to determine your mathematics placement for a UNT mathematics course you plan to take in Summer or Fall 2017, visit
+To enroll in ALEKS online placement to determine your mathematics placement for a UNT mathematics course you plan to take in SPRING 2023, visit

 and enter the course code depending on which option best fits your needs: